LukasBommes/PV-Hawk/_sources/output_directory.rst.txt

 .. rubric:: splitted (split_sequences, interpolate_gps)

-Contains the individual IR video frames as 16-bit TIFF images and their corresponding GPS longitude, latitude, and altitude (in this order) in the `gps.json` file.
+Contains the individual IR/RGB video frames as 16-bit TIFF images / 8-bit JPG images and their corresponding GPS longitude, latitude, and altitude (in this order) in the `gps.json` file.
 The `timestamps.csv` contains timestamps of each video frame.

 If you ran the `interpolate_gps` step, the content of the original `gps.json` has been moved into `gps_orig.json` and the `gps.json` contains the interpolated GPS trajectory.